Major, minor, and honors in Art History

 Transfer Credits from other institutions and foreign study

 Credit for an AP5 will be given upon completion of an art history course in the department.
-For majors in the classes of 2021 and 2022, this credit will cover the requirement for ARTH 002.
+For majors in the class of 2022, this credit will cover the requirement for ARTH 002.

 Art History Minor